useNodesState

 This hook makes it easy to prototype a controlled flow where you manage the

-state of nodes and edges outside the ReactFlowInstance
+state of nodes and edges outside the ReactFlowInstance.
+You can think of it

-hook with an additional helper callback.
+like React's useState hook with an additional helper callback.

 import ReactFlow, { useNodesState, useEdgesState } from 'reactflow';